Expert-elicitation method for non-parametric joint priors using normalizing flows: Implementation

-The architecture of the NFs is rather simple compared to typical applications in deep learning \citep[e.g.,][]{kingma2018glow} and consists of a standard multivariate Gaussian as a base distribution and three affine coupling blocks.
-Each coupling block consists of two dense layers with $128$ units and ReLU activation functions.
-In Simulation Study 1, the number of learnable hyperparameters is $\mid\lambda\mid=202,776$, while in the case studies corresponding to Simulation Study 2, it is $\mid\lambda\mid=205,872$.
 In Simulation Study 1, we assume a discrete likelihood and use the softmax-gumble trick to compute the gradients of a discrete random variable \citep[for more information, see][]{bockting2023simulation}.
 The gradients of the total loss with respect to the hyperparameters are used to update the hyperparameters $\lambda$.
-Optimization was performed with the Adam optimizer for $600$ epochs in Simulation Study 1 and $1500$ epochs in Simulation Study~2.
+Optimization was performed with the Adam optimizer for $500$ epochs in Simulation Study 1 and $800$ epochs in Simulation Study~2.
 We used a fixed learning rate of $0.00025$ for Simulation Study 2, Scenario 1 \& 2, and $0.0001$ for Simulation Study 1 and Stimulation Study 2, Scenario 3.
 These algorithm (hyper-)parameter values were obtained by manual tuning until good performance across all of our case studies was achieved.